Open topic with navigation

 1 = Check whether the license is available.

-2 = Check whether the license is configured.
+2 = Check whether the license is installed.

-3 = Log in the license if it is configured.
+3 = Log in the license if it is installed.

 (optional) A 32-bit integer set to 0 (zero) or the value designated to represent the seat. (i)